Changing an Employees' Working Hours

 Employee rights on a change of working hours

-In regards to employment law on a change of working hours, within an employment contract, there can be ‘variant clauses’.
+In regard to employment law on a change of working hours, within an employment contract, there can be ‘variant clauses’.
 These clauses generally allow minor changes to a contract, yet they must be clear and precise about what they can change.

 If an employer only has these variant clauses to rely on for changes to working hours, an employee may protest these changes.